Mike96Angelo/Bars/README.md

 # Contribute to Bars

-Bars is still in early development please share any comments or suggestions and report bugs so we can continue to improve Bars.
+Bars is still in early development, please share any comments or suggestions and report any bugs to the [issues](https://github.com/Mike96Angelo/Bars/issues) page, so we can continue to improve Bars.
 If you want to contribute to Bars, [fork Bars on GitHub](https://github.com/Mike96Angelo/Bars) and send in a pull request.
 For ways to contribute check out the [issues](https://github.com/Mike96Angelo/Bars/issues) page on GitHub.

 * [Try Bars](https://jsfiddle.net/bba4kk3d/2/).
 * [Benchmark](http://jsfiddle.net/yE9Z9/92/).